Video production student learning to use 4k camera

 • General Studies.
 Mix and match communication courses that fit your own interests in a unique “build your own” communication major track.

-Work with area professionals.
+Work with Area Professionals

 You’ll have the opportunity to participate in a semester-long internship during your final semester, working directly with area professionals with proven expertise in your area of interest.